Killing of health workers in the Gaza war: Hospital staff

-On Saturday 14 October, according to a statement by the Archbishop of Canterbury, Justin Welby, an Israeli rocket had damaged the upper two floors of the Al-Ahli Arab Hospital's cancer treatment center, which contained the ultrasound and mammography wards, and injured four staff members.
-Another explosion occurred in a parking lot in the courtyard which led to an estimated death toll of about 471.
-The cause of the explosion is disputed.
-Investigations by several news agencies suggested that the explosion was caused by an errant rocket fired from inside Gaza, but this is not a definitive conclusion.
-In its investigation on 20 October 2023, Forensic Architecture concluded that the blast was the result of a munition fired from Israel.
+On 14 October 2023, according to a statement by the Archbishop of Canterbury, Justin Welby, an Israeli rocket damaged the upper two floors of the Al-Ahli Arab Hospital's cancer treatment centre, which housed the ultrasound and mammography wards, injuring four staff members.
+Another explosion in the hospital's courtyard on 17 October led to an estimated death toll of about 471, according to the Gaza Health Ministry.
+The cause of the explosion is disputed; investigations by several mainstream news agencies suggested the blast was caused by an errant rocket fired from inside Gaza, though without reaching a definitive forensic consensus.
+Conversely, an independent visual investigation by Forensic Architecture published on 20 October 2023 concluded that the blast originated from a munition fired from Israel.